+Gardening

-Gardening A guide for heart patients
+A guide for people with heart conditions

-Gardening can be a very rewarding way of keeping active in order to maintain and improve fitness and well-being.
+Gardening can be a very rewarding way of keeping active in order to maintain and improve fitness and wellbeing.
 There is a wide range of gardening activities, some are light and easier to do, others are more strenuous and may be more challenging.
 Different fitness levels are required to tackle different gardening tasks.